Scrambled Linear Pseudorandom Number Generators: Equidistribution

 Thus, the only constraint on the $t_i$'s and $u_i$'s is the last equation.
 It is immediate that once we assign a value to $u_0$ we can derive a value for $t_0 = v_0-u_0$, then a value for $u_1$ and so on. \end{proof}

-Note that in general it is not possible to claim $k$-dimensional equidistribution.
-Consider the full-period $5$-bit generator with $10$ bits of state and parameters $a=1$, $b=3$ and $c=1$.
+Note that the claim of Proposition~\ref{prop:xoroshirop} cannot be extended to $k$-dimensional equidistribution.
+Consider the full-period $5$-bit generator with $10$ bits of state and parameters $a=1$, $b=3$, and $c=1$.
 As a \xoroshiro generator it is $2$-dimensionally equidistributed, but it is easy to verify that the sequence of outputs of the associated \xoroshirop generator is not $2$-dimensionally equidistributed (it is, of course, $1$-dimensionally equidistributed by Proposition~\ref{prop:xoroshirop}).

-The proof of Proposition~\ref{prop:xoroshirop} can be easily extended to the case of a \xoroshiropp generator. \begin{proposition} A \xoroshiropp generator with $w$ bits of output and $kw$ bits of state scrambling the last and first word of state is $(k-1)$-dimensionally equidistributed.
-If $k=2$, also scrambling the first and last word of state yields a $1$-dimensionally equidistributed generator. \end{proposition} \begin{proof} We use the same notation as in Proposition~\ref{prop:xoroshirop}.
+The proof of Proposition~\ref{prop:xoroshirop} can be easily extended to the case of a \xoroshiropp generator. \begin{proposition} A \xoroshiropp generator with $w$ bits of output and $kw$ bits of state applying the \texttt{++} scrambler (see Section~\ref{sec:plusplus}) to the last and first word of state is $(k-1)$-dimensionally equidistributed.
+If $k=2$, also applying the \texttt{++} scrambler the first and last word of state yields a $1$-dimensionally equidistributed generator. \end{proposition} \begin{proof} We use the same notation as in Proposition~\ref{prop:xoroshirop}.
 For the case $k=2$ the full period of the underlying \xoroshiro generator proves the statement, as there is no constraint, so the only equation between $t_0$ and $u_0$ is either $u_0 = (v_0 - t_0)R^{-r}- t_0$, if we are scrambling the first and the last words of state, or $t_0 = (v_0 - u_0)R^{-r}- u_0$, if we are scrambling the last and the first one.

 Otherwise, we proceed as in the proof of Proposition~\ref{prop:xoroshirop}.
 Since we are scrambling the last and first word, we have $t_i = (v_i - u_i)R^{-r}- u_i$, and the proof can be completed in the same way. \end{proof}